luteberget/PGFSharp/README.md

 This project contains three parts:

-1. A C# library which wraps the `pgf` and `gu` native libraries
+1. A patch and a CMake configuration for the GF C runtime, allowing it to be built with the MSVC.
-2. A patch and a CMake configuration for the GF C runtime, allowing it to be built with the MSVC.
+2. A C# library which wraps the `pgf` and `gu` native libraries
-3. A code generator which generates code for representing PGF categories and constructors as C# classes.
+3. A class generator which generates code for representing PGF categories and constructors as C# classes.
    The classes can be constructed from PGF expressions and converted back into PGF expressions.

-Together, these part produce a very lightweight PGF library which can be used in Windows desktop applications.
+Together, these part produce a lightweight PGF library which can be distributed with Windows desktop applications.

 ## Development status
 The library can be used for basic PGF applications, but some work remains:

  * Some memory management issues remain, notably in the clean-up of the `Expression` class.
 Will use the Python wrapper as example of how this should be done.
- * Callback noun functions from parser are not yet supported, should be easy.
+ * Callback noun functions from parser are not yet supported.
  * Parser sentence completion (predictive parsing).
  * Load/unload languages.